Achievable logoAchievable logo

 • Cancer of plasma cells in bone marrow

-• Leads to bone pain, fractures, hypercalcemia
+• Leads to bone pain, fractures, and hypercalcemia

 • PT considerations: Avoid high-impact activities due to fracture risk